- How do I stop my Dachshund from being aggressive?

 Act calm and collected:

 Dogs tend to mirror the behavior and energy of those around them.
 Dogs tend to end up like their owner in a lot of ways.
-If you love running and are a real get up and go, type person, your dog will probably mirror you in that way.
+If you love running and are a real get-up-and-go, type of person, your dog will probably mirror you in that way.
 If you love lounging around on the couch your dog will do so too.
-Now, if you are a calm and collected person your dog will match their energy to yours.
+Now, if you are calm and collected, your dog will match their energy to yours.
 If you are stressed, loud, and visibly frustrated your dog will feed off that energy, and their behavior will start slipping.

 Introduce your dog to new people or pets in a neutral location:

 It’s a very good idea to introduce your dog to as many people and pets as possible at a young age.
 It’s much more beneficial as a puppy or young dog, but there is always merit to the idea.
 By teaching your dog to meet new people and animals you are teaching them not to be afraid, which will make them far less likely to lash out.
 It’s important to do so in a neutral location because that removes the territorial aspect from the situation.
 Your dog no longer feels the need to protect its territory and is far more likely to behave friendly and calmly.
 Related post: How To Relax A Dog

 Keep an eye on the way your pup reacts:

 Always keep a watchful eye on your dog.
 It’s very important to watch how they react to new situations to ensure you can reassure them, and intervene if necessary.
 If your doorbell rings, watch to see how your dog reacts.
 Does your dog ignore the doorbell?
 Reward it.
 Does it bark?
 Wait for it to stop and then give a reward.
 If it gets scared and panics, offer reassurance.
 You need to watch over your dog as closely as you would a small child.